HomeAbout

 Atomic Structure

-The concept of atoms as fundamental building blocks of matter dates back to early Indian and Greek philosophers (approx. 400 B.C.), famously termed "a-tomio" (uncuttable).
-However, modern atomic theory began in the 19th century.
+The concept of atoms as fundamental building blocks of matter dates back to early Indian and Greek philosophers around 400 B.C., who theorized that continuous subdivision of matter would eventually reveal indivisible atoms.

 Discovery of Subatomic Particles